Who can dare ask me to step down: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan said on Thursday had any army chief attacked Kargil without asking him, he would have sacked him.
+ISLAMABAD: Prime Minister Imran Khan said Thursday that had any army chief attacked Kargil without asking him, he would have sacked him.

-“I am an elected prime minister; who has the courage to demand resignation from me?” he said and added the Pakistan Army is standing behind the democratic government and Nawaz Sharif is sitting outside and campaigning against the institutions, as there is no doubt that India is behind them.
-They are guilty, and we have planned to bring them back, he said in an interview to a private TV channel.
+“I am an elected prime minister, who has the courage to demand resignation from me,” he said and added Pakistan Army is standing behind the democratic government and Nawaz Sharif is sitting outside and campaigning against the institutions, as there is no doubt that India is behind them.
+They are guilty, and planned to bring them back,” he said in an interview to a private TV channel.

-The prime minister said, “We have to think that the entire army has to be blamed for the mistakes of the army chief in the past.
+Prime Minister said, “We have to think that the entire Army has to be blamed for the mistakes of the army chief in the past.
 If a judge has done wrong, the entire judiciary has to be blamed.
-What is wrong is that everyone has to say bad things, lessons should be learnt from wrong decisions of the past, the job of the army is not to run the government, our judiciary and army have changed a lot.”
+What is wrong is that everyone has to say bad things, lessons should be learnt from wrong decisions of the past, the job of the Army is not to run the government, our judiciary and army have changed a lot.”

-The prime minister said that the army was with us in maintaining good relations with India.
+The prime minister said that the Army was with us in maintaining good relations with India.
 The Indian pilot was caught and when it was decided to return him, the Pakistan Army stood by us.
-“Tell us one occasion when the army did not stand by the decision of the democratic government,” he remarked.
-Imran Khan alleged that Nawaz Sharif has never been a democrat, he was raised by General Jilani and Ziaul Haq.
+“Tell us one occasion when the Army did not stand by the decision of the democratic government,” he remarked.
+Imran Khan alleged that Nawaz Sharif has never been a democrat, he was raised by General Jilani, Ziaul Haq.
 Nawaz Sharif was made a politician and today they have become super democrats.

-The prime minister said that these people came to steal, our agencies ISI and MI are world class, they know their thefts, these people control the civil institutions including the judiciary.
-When they could not control Justice Sajjad Ali Shah, they attacked with sticks, gave briefcases to align the rest of the judiciary, their fight has always been that they wanted to control the army.
+Prime minister said that these people came to steal, our agencies ISI and MI are world class, they know their thefts, these people control the civil institutions including the judiciary, when they could not control Justice Sajjad Ali Shah, they attacked with sticks, gave brief cases to align the rest of the judiciary, their fight has always been that they wanted to control the army.

-PM Imran Khan said, “I am an elected prime minister.
-Who has the courage to ask me to resign?
-If the DG ISI had asked for my resignation, I would have asked him to resign.
+PM Imran Khan said, “I am an elected prime minister, who has the courage to ask me to resign, if the DG ISI had asked for my resignation, I would have asked him to resign.
 It is a government institution, we will use the institution to run the government.
 He cited Nawaz Sharif’s statement that General Zahirul Islam asked him to resign.
-“You were the Prime Minister, if you had courage you should have dismissed him,” he told Nawaz.
+“You were Prime Minister, if you had courage to say so to him,” he asked Nawaz.

 He added that the job of the military was not to run the government and that Pakistan Army is today completely with the democratic government and the harmony between the two was because they worked within their ambit.